-Understandings: Students will understand that 1.
-Form is the illusion of a three-dimensional object on a two-dimensional surface or it is a 3D object with height, width and depth.
-2. Form is important in art because it creates the illusion of depth and space.
-3. Shape has length and width; it is two-dimensional.
-Form has length, width, and depth; it is three- dimensional.
-4. Throughout art history, artists have created influential art using the form as a principle means of visual expression.
-Essential Questions: What is form?
-Why is form important in art?
-What is the difference between shape and form?
-How has form been used in art throughout history?
-Assessment Evidence Performance Tasks: Other Evidence: Be familiar with the definition of form Distinguish the difference between a shape and a form Create a work of art demonstrating an understanding of form Use value, contrast and shading appropriately in art work React and discuss artworks using the Art Criticism Process (4 Steps to Critique Artwork) Self-reflection Teacher observation Student reflection, group discussion and self- assessment Rubric based assessments Benchmarks: Teacher selected projects Achievement of qualities listed in proficiency and goals Evaluation of unit concept and terminology Post test Evaluation through rubric
+- 1. Form is the illusion of a three-dimensional object on a two-dimensional surface or it is a 3D object with height, width and depth.
+Form is important in art because it creates the illusion of depth and space. - 2.
+Shape has length and width; it is two-dimensional.
+Form has length, width, and depth; it is three-dimensional. - 3.
+Throughout art history, artists have created influential art using the form as a principle means of visual expression. - 4.
+You can create a drawing plan or sketch that breaks your object up by view such as front, top side, left and right views.
+Focusing on multiple views will help your brain to create your form.

+- 1. What is form?
+Why is form important in art? - 2.
+What is the difference between a shape and a form? - 3.
+How has form been used in art throughout history? - 4.
+How do you create a 3D object from a 2D plan?

+- Be familiar with the definition of form - Distinguish the difference between a shape and a form - Create form in two- and three-dimensional art - Produce artwork demonstrating an understanding of composition with form - Use value, contrast and shading terminology - React and discuss artworks using the Art Criticism Process (4 Steps to Critique Artwork) - Self-reflection

+- Teacher observation

+- Student reflection, group discussion and selfassessment

+- Rubric based assessments

+- Teacher selected project

+- · Achievement of qualities listed in proficiency and goals

+- Evaluation of unit concept and terminology

+- Post test

+- Evaluation through rubric

+- 4 Steps to Critique Artwork

-- Identify the differences between shape and form - Create a three-dimensional artwork using form - Identify value, contrast, and shading and use it appropriately in an artwork
+- Identify the differences between shape and form - Create sketches representing form - Create a three-dimensional artwork using form - Identify value, contrast, and shading and use it appropriately in an artwork